Gabriel-Marino/Gabriel-Marino.github.io/README.md

 # gabriel-marino.github.io
-#### in the future will be my portifolio, for now ligth-years of being a functional page.
+## in the future will be my portfolio, for now light-years of being a functional page.